Bradley Cooper confirmed that his relationship with Lady Gaga was purely platonic, but why do we always want onscreen couples to get together IRL too?

 That all but confirmed it for most.
 They’re definitely together, we thought.
 Didn’t matter that he was still going out with Irina Shayk.
 That was but a minor detail and one we were mostly willing to overlook.
 They probably broke up ages ago but just haven’t said so publicly yet, we surmised.
 Any day now, we nodded to ourselves.

 Sure enough, the couple confirmed their split a couple of months later with a source telling Us Weekly that the romance rumours had played a role.
 Gaga and Cooper never actually got together in the end though.
 She always maintained that the whole thing was highly calculated, telling Oprah Winfrey (who else?!) that she thought the press were “very silly” for believing otherwise.
 “For me, as a performer and as an actress, of course, we wanted people to believe that we were in love,” she continued.

-Fast forward to late last year and Cooper also finally had his say on the matter, reiterating much the same thing and commenting that their relationship was purely platonic.
-According to him, they stayed in character for *that* Oscars performance to help him ease his fear of singing live.
-Not something that came naturally to him, he admitted that he found it easier to play a part than to march up on stage and perform as himself.
+Fast forward to 2021 and Cooper also finally had his say on the matter, reiterating much the same thing and commenting that their relationship was purely platonic.
+According to him, they stayed in character for their Oscars performance to help him ease his fear of singing live.
+Not something that came naturally to him, he admitted that he found it easier to play a part than to march up on stage as himself.